The 4 Best Conversion Rate Optimization chapter of 2024

 The goal is personal to you and your company and can be pretty much anything, from clicking on the page to purchasing the product.

-As you have seen in the calculation, in terms of mathematical conversion the number of achieved goals is divided by the number of visitors.
+As you have seen in the calculation, in terms of mathematical conversion is the number of achieved goals is divided by the number of visitors.

 You are going with affiliate marketing, your conversion goals may be different like: